pkochubey/gulp-rev-hash/README.md

 gulp-rev-simple-hash
 =============

-> Keeps a file's hash in file's links to your assets.
+> Keeps a hash in file's links to your assets.
 For automatic cache updating purpose.

 ## Install